Increase eBay Sales by Improving Photos

 Use a Solid Background

-There is nothing more distracting than a busy or messy background.
+There is nothing more distracting than a busy or messy background that distracts from the item.
 Use a plain white or black background when taking photos.
-Sloppy photos snapped of items on unmade beds, on messy kitchen countertops, or even worse, on stained carpet, will not help sell your items.
-Take the time to set up a photo area and use a solid background when taking pictures.
-Your items will be much more appealing and your sell-through rate will improve.
+Sloppy photos snapped on unmade beds, messy kitchen countertops, or worse, stained carpet, will not help you sell your items.
+Take the time to set up a photo area and your items will be much more appealing and your sell-through rate will improve.

 Prep Used Items Before Photographing

-Cropping photos tightly makes them easier to view on mobile devices. eBay estimates 40% of all sales are made on a mobile device.
-If photos aren't viewable, many shoppers will simply click away and move on to a listing with better photos.
+Cropping photos tightly (from edge to edge) makes them easier to view on mobile devices. eBay estimates that 40 percent of all sales are made on a mobile device.
+If photos aren't viewable, many shoppers will simply move on to a listing with better photos.
 Don't get passed over because your photos aren't zoomed in close enough.

 Avoid Using Props or Accessories